Symptoms Disguised as a Diagnosis

 MacIntyre can treat this tension as permanent rather than class-specific because he has already decided the crisis is philosophical rather than material.
 If the problem is bad moral philosophy, the solution is communities where moral philosophy can be practiced well, and the corruption of practices by institutions is a standing hazard to be managed.
 If the problem is how social reproduction is organized under class rule, then communities with good internal practices are at best shelters unless they are also engaged in transforming the material structures that constrain them.

-The second is coercion of those inside the community who deviate from its norms.
+The second concerns coercion of those inside the community who deviate from its norms.
 The Magdalene laundries in Ireland, the residential schools for indigenous children across the settler-colonial world — these are not failures of tradition-bearing community.
 They are tradition-bearing community doing exactly what MacIntyre says it does: sustaining practices, enforcing standards, maintaining narrative coherence.
 The enforcement involves systematic cruelty directed at those who threaten the community's self-understanding — sexually transgressive women, culturally distinct children who must be forcibly assimilated, heretics, dissenters.
 These are not out-group members.
 They are people over whom the community claims authority, and whose deviance is punished precisely because the community's internal goods depend on conformity.

 Both forms of harm are intensified by exactly the features MacIntyre values most.
 The richer the internal goods, the stronger the narrative identity, the more robust the tradition — the higher the stakes of deviance and the greater the perceived threat from outsiders.
 A community with weak internal goods has little to enforce.
 A community with rich internal goods has powerful incentives to police its boundaries, both external (who belongs) and internal (what belonging requires).
-The biology predicts this, and the historical record confirms it.

 VI.
 Needs as gift — the qualitative dimension